- American Montessori Society

 - AMI USA Association Montessori International

-As the foremost advocate for research, policy and ongoing teacher education, the American Montessori Society leads and empowers the global community of Montessori educators.
-AMS upholds the standards of accreditation through opportunities for mentored individual growth, collaboration and member engagement.
-As the hub for all things Montessori, AMS strives to anticipate and respond to the needs of their varied constituents in areas including standards, research, public policy, peace and social justice, scholarships and many more.
+As the foremost advocate for research, policy, and ongoing teacher education, the American Montessori Society leads and empowers the global community of Montessori educators.
+AMS upholds the standards of accreditation through opportunities for mentored individual growth, collaboration, and member engagement.
+The hub for all things Montessori, AMS strives to anticipate and respond to the needs of their varied constituents in areas including standards, research, public policy, peace and social justice, scholarships, and many more.

 LOLMS has been a member of AMS for over 20 years and holds a Pathway 6 level of the accreditation process.

-Experiential Education is a hand-on form of learning that begins with a concrete experience.
+Experiential Education is a hands-on form of learning that begins with concrete experience.
 After solving a problem, learners reflect on the process and are able to apply lessons more broadly to their lives.
-The organization’s goals are to elevate and expand the global capacity of experiential education by:
+It is our school’s goal to elevate and expand the global capacity of experiential education by:

-1) Building an inclusive and accessible community for experiential education professionals that is firmly rooted in the philosophy, principles and practices of experiential education.
+1) Building an inclusive and accessible community for experiential education professionals, firmly rooted in the philosophy, principles, and practices of experiential education.

-2) Supporting the academic research, publication and dissemination of authoritative information for promoting, implementing and advancing the philosophy, principles, and practices of experiential education.
+2) Supporting the academic research of authoritative information for advancing the philosophy, principles, and practices of experiential education.

-3) Presenting our collective resources and knowledge to supportive public audiences to elevate and advocate support for the expansion of experiential education.
+3) Presenting our collective resources and knowledge to supportive public audiences and advocate support for the expansion of experiential education.

 The LOLMS 15-acre campus is a certified NWF campus.
-The National Wildlife Foundation serves to protect, restore and connect wildlife habitats, transform wildlife conservations and connect Americans with wildlife.
-The National Wildlife Foundation believes America’s experience with cherished landscapes and wildlife has helped define and shape their national character and identity for generations.
-From hunters, anglers, hikers, birders, wildlife watchers, boaters, climbers, campers, cyclists, gardeners, farmers, forest stewards, and other outdoor enthusiasts, this conservation ethic represents a sacred duty and obligation to protect and build upon the conservation heritage for the sake of wildlife, ourselves, our neighbors, and our future generations.
+The National Wildlife Foundation serves to protect, restore, and connect wildlife habitats, transform wildlife conservations, and connect Americans with wildlife.
+The National Wildlife Foundation believes America’s experience with cherished landscapes and wildlife has helped define and shape national character and identity for generations.
+From hunters, anglers, hikers, birders, wildlife watchers, boaters, climbers, campers, cyclists, gardeners, farmers, forest stewards, and other outdoor enthusiasts, this conservation ethic represents a sacred duty and obligation to protect and build upon the conservation heritage for wildlife, ourselves, our neighbors, and our future generations.